DeltaResero/GC-Wii-Linux-Kernels/README.md

 ***

 The original (2.6.32 and prior) gcLinux work can be found at: http://sourceforge.net/projects/gc-linux/ The modifications made here are mainly bug fixes.
-For a less stable version with more added features (mostly backported)see the unstable branch instead (GC-Wii-Linux-Kernel-2.6.32.61.y-UNSTABLE).
+For a less stable version with more added features (mostly backported) see the unstable branch instead (GC-Wii-Linux-Kernel-2.6.32.y-UNSTABLE).
 This branch should (or soon should) consist of the following:

 1. A modified MINI Kernel Preview 5 patch (http://www.gc-linux.org/wiki/MINI:KernelPreviewFive) with most mainline improvements integrated.
     - To clarify, I didn't write any of the original code, I just updated and merged existing code from various sources.
 The existing code was altered so it would build against the newer 3.x based kernels.
 I dubbed the changed patch as "MINI Kernel Preview 7".
 I decided to reserve version 6 for the work that was done in the "origin/cocktail/gc-linux-2.6.34-rc5" branch of the gcLinux Git repository (git://git.infradead.org/users/herraa1/gc-linux-2.6.git).<br>